-It is prepared same like puta but here they used milled wheat flour instead of buckwheat “Jangpaling” is another revered version of spaghetti mixed with water that is combined into a soft dough, and then sliced in a rectangular shape, steam in hot boiling water, stir fry slightly with some Sichuan pepper, red chilli flakes along with some green vegetables like spinach in it.
+It is prepared the same as puta but here they used milled wheat flour instead of buckwheat “Jangpaling” is another revered version of spaghetti mixed with water that is combined into a soft dough, and then sliced in a rectangular shape, steam in hot boiling water, stir fry slightly with some Sichuan pepper, red chilli flakes along with some green vegetables like spinach in it.

 You may also like to know:

 Is vegetarian food available in Bhutan?

 Yes, there is ample vegetarian restaurants and hotels in Bhutan.
 Check out Khurle, Red rice, Puta and jaju, which are pure vegetarian Bhutanese food to taste.
 Most of the Bhutanese dishes are similar to Nepalese and Tibetan food like momo, thukpa etc.

 How much does food cost in Bhutan?

 The cost of Bhutanese food is minimal but sometimes it may be expensive.
 It depends upon which restaurant or hotel, you are having a meal.
 Normal restaurant cost around Nu.150 for vegetarian food and for non-veg it cost maximum Nu.200.

 Where can I find an Indian restaurant in Bhutan?